 As more and more of your IT team contributes to the infrastructure code, you need to know the solution you’ve chosen can scale to potentially hundreds of contributors across a plethora of teams.
 Where are all the different places the infrastructure code can live?
 How many different pieces of code manage the same system?
 What happens when two contributors write code that manages the same configuration differently?

 With holistic modeling, all the infrastructure code is combined to a single central source of truth that identifies how each piece of infrastructure code relates to every other piece.
 Because the relationships between all the pieces of code is understood, common mistakes such as two contributors trying to manage the same configuration differently are caught, and problems averted.

-Infrastructure as code is an important practice to adopt if you want to implement DevOps in your organization.
-I hope this has helped you understand the importance of infrastructure as code in making your IT organization more responsive, collaborative, faster, and ultimately more innovative.
+Infrastructure as code is an important practice to adopt if you want to implement DevOps in your organization — ultimately making your IT organization more responsive, collaborative, faster, and more innovative.